 An interior location with sufficient airflow to exhaust cool air from future water heating heat pump equipment provided by no less than one 16-inch (406 mm) by 24-inch (610 mm) grill to a heated space and one 8-inch (203 mm) duct of no more than 10 feet (3048 mm) in length for cool exhaust air.

-Spaces containing combustion equipment for water heating shall be provided with a condensate drain located within 3 feet (914 mm) of the location of the water heating equipment.
+Spaces containing combustion equipment for service water heating shall be provided with a condensate drain located within 3 feet (914 mm) of the location of the water heating equipment.
 The condensate drain shall maintain a minimum horizontal slope in the direction of discharge of not less than one-half unit vertical in 12 units horizontal (4-percent slope) and include a “P” trap or vent “t”.

-C405.17.2.32 Dedicated branch circuits for future electric water heating equipment.
-Spaces containing combustion equipment for water heating with a capacity of greater than 75,000 Btu/h shall be provided with a dedicated branch circuit rated and sized in accordance with Section C405.17.2.3, in compliance with NFPA70 Section 424.4 and terminating in a junction box within 3 feet (914 mm) of the location the water heating equipment without obstructions.
+C405.17.2.32 Dedicated branch circuits for future electric heat pump water heating equipment.
+Spaces containing combustion equipment for water heating with a capacity of greater than 75,000 Btu/h shall be provided with a dedicated branch circuit rated and sized in accordance with Section C405.17.2.3, Section 424.4 and terminating in a junction box within 3 feet (914 mm) of the location the water heating equipment without obstructions.
 Both ends of the branch circuit shall be labeled “For Future Electric Water Heating Equipment.”

 Exception: Where future electric water heating equipment would require three-phase power and the main electrical service panel has a reserved space for a bus bar rated and sized in accordance with Section C405.17.2.3 and labeled “For Future Electric Water Heating Equipment.”